 According to In Touch, various of Angelina Jolie’s assistants and staffers “are coming forward to share their twisted tales of working for the Jolie-Pitts.”
 (Short post here; I suppose they save the good dirt for the print version.)

-I was supposed to come away from the article thinking that Angelina is a terrible person, but I have actually decided that her life sounds fantastic, sane, well-organized, and conducive to having both many children and lots of sex with Brad Pitt.
+I was supposed to come away from the article thinking that Angelina is a terrible person, but I have actually decided that her life sounds fantastic, sane, well-organized, and conducive to having both many children and lots of sex.
 Perhaps we can use these (possibly entirely apocryphal reports) of Angelina Jolie’s lifestyle to set gentlewomanly goals for ourselves.

 According to In Touch, “an old friend” of Angelina Jolie remarks that, no matter how much Angelina tries: “In the end, she just can’t hide the crazy.”

-I think that middle America (is that who buys these magazines when they’re not in an airport?) just hates women who figure out how to have children and also have serious goals and enjoy their own lives.
+I think that America just hates women who figure out how to have children and also have serious goals and enjoy their own lives.
 As in, Oh that bitch, how DARE she drink and fuck the way everyone wants to?

 I have gone through the article and catalogued Angelina’s alleged behavior

 Only having one bite of food.
 “No matter what the chefs prepare.”
-Unless, you know, the chefs are asking her to taste something, or the food is for the kids, or she already ate because she had a lunch meeting with Steven Soderbergh or drank blood with her brother James.
+Unless, you know, the chefs are asking her to taste something, or the food is for the kids, or she already ate because she had a lunch meeting.
 Sometimes one bite of food is all you need.